dabeaz/curio/docs/reference.rst

 .. class:: Kernel(selector=None, debug=None):

    Create an instance of a curio kernel.
 The arguments are the same as described above for the :func:`run()` function.

 There is only one method that may be used on a :class:`Kernel` outside of coroutines.

 .. method:: Kernel.run(corofunc=None, *args, timeout=None, shutdown=False)

    Runs the kernel until all non-daemonic tasks have finished execution.  *corofunc* is an async function to run as a task.
+The final result of this function, if supplied, is returned.
+If an exception occurs, it is wrapped in a ``TaskError`` exception.
-   *args* are the arguments given to that function.  *timeout* specified a timeout to put on the initial task.
+   *args* are the arguments given to *corofunc*.  *timeout* specified a timeout to put on the initial task.
 If *shutdown* is ``True``, the kernel will cancel all daemonic tasks and perform a clean shutdown once all regular tasks have completed.
 Calling